The Updates Team

 - Contact reports and proposals go to Alumni Research and Relationship Management.
 You can contact them at email@example.com.

-- Gifts and gift-related questions go to Gift Processing at email@example.com.
+- Gifts and gift-related questions go to Gift Services at firstname.lastname@example.org.

 - Reports and questions about reports pulled from Advance are best answered by the Reporting group at email@example.com.